-The bad news is that the stinging nettle of childlessness doesn’t ever fully go away.
+The bad news is that the sting and heartbreak of childlessness doesn’t ever fully go away.
 You will always experience the pain of infertility and childlessness when you see a baby or pregnant woman.
 But there is good news – and it’s that childless women who are Christian have a solid, unquenchable, never-ending ever-flowing source of peace, love, joy, and healing from God.

 If you haven’t grieved the death of your dream to have your own biological children, read How to Survive the Grieving Process.
 It’s important to grieve childlessness, whether you’re single or married, young or old, Christian or atheist.
 The experience of infertility is heartbreaking and needs to be processed before you can learn how to be happy.

-5 Ways to Be Happy for Married Childless Women
+5 Ways to Be Happy in a Childless Marriage

 Just because you’re married doesn’t mean you feel emotionally supported or spiritually connected.
 In fact, experiencing emotional disconnection in marriage can be far lonelier than being single.
 When you’re a single woman without children, you expect to be lonely and sad.
 When you’re married you may expect to your husband to be there for you the way you need – but this isn’t always possible.